mie-lab/trackintel/ROADMAP.md

 ### v0.7.0

-* Simple transport mode prediction.
+* :heavy_check_mark: Simple transport mode prediction.
 This functionality is based on properties of the movement data only.
-[PR65][https://github.com/mie-lab/trackintel/pull/65]
 * :heavy_check_mark: Simple activity inference.
 This functionality is based on properties of the movement data only and should include {Home, Work, Other}.

 ### v0.8.0

-* Data quality assessments: statistical measures and visualization (e.g., of tracking frequency, both spatial and temporal).
+* Data quality assessments: statistical measures of temporal tracking frequency.

 ### v0.9.0